 This course is the last in a sequence of five nursing courses that will enable students to care for patients experiencing complex multi-system health alterations across the health care continuum.
 Students will use a critical thinking approach to apply concepts of management to a group of patients in a health care setting.
 This course integrates knowledge and skills acquired in the previous four courses and facilitates student transition to professional nursing practice.
 In the clinical component, students will apply theoretical content and therapeutic nursing interventions to a group of patients/families with complex, acute and chronic health alterations.
 Course instruction will occur in the classroom, online, in the health resource center and health care agencies.
 4 hrs. lecture, 1 hr. lab, 15 hrs. clinical/wk.
+Note: An honors contract is available.
+Contact the Honors Program Office, COM 201, for more information.
 Associated Costs: In addition to the course tuition, fees, and textbooks, this course has additional expense considerations that are estimated to be \$450 to \$550.